akempler/flask_example/README.md

 ## Flask4

-Demonstrates the multiple Blueprints and routing files, as well as splitting the app into multiple packages.
+Demonstrates the use of multiple Blueprints and routing files, as well as splitting the app into multiple packages.